ClementiGroup/LSDMap-DM-d-MD/README.md

 http://radicalpilot.readthedocs.org/en/latest/machconf.html#writing-a-custom-resource-configuration-file
 To make sure RADICAL-Pilot is working well, see: http://radicalpilot.readthedocs.org/en/latest/testing.html

-4. Installing the standard version of GROMACS on the local workstation.
+4. Installing a regular version of GROMACS on the local workstation.
 See: http://www.gromacs.org/ for more information.

 5. Installing the modified (serial, simple precision) version of GROMACS on the